sage-org/sage-org.github.io/index.md

 # What is the exact Role of the Smart Client?

 The fundamental role of the smart client is just to examine the resend a suspended query to the server to continue the execution until the query terminates.
 However, the preemptable server just implements a part of SPARQL, mainly because all SPARQL operators cannot be suspended and resumed in quasi-constant time.
 For example, interrupting a 'ORDER BY' operator supposes to save the state of all results of the query and is O(size(results)).
 That is why some operators of the SPARQL language are moved on the smart client.
+We divided SPARQL operators in two categories:
+* one-mapping operators ie. operators that can be suspended and resumed in quasi constant time.
+This incudes triple pattern selection with filter, joins (with index-loop join and merge join), Union, projections.
+* Full-mappings operators ie. operators that require materlizations of results and consequently have serialization time proportional to the size of materialization.
+This includes OPTIONAL, Groupby and Aggregation function.

+One-mapping sparql operators are natively implemented in the server.
+Full-mapping sparql operators are processed in the smart client.
 This is resumed in the figure below:

 ![smart client](lcls.png){:height="30%" width="30%"}

-Preemptable sparql operators are natively implemented in the server.
-Non-preemptable sparql operators are processed in the smart client.
+Consequently a query that includes a full mapping operators is processed by sending one-mapping operators on the server with web preemption and the rest of query processing is managed within the smart client.

 We provide 2 implementations of the smart client:
 * one in Java as an extension of JENA, we call it [sage-jena](https://github.com/sage-org/sage-jena).
 * one in pure javascript, we call it [sage-client](https://github.com/sage-org/sage-client).